 The Australian Federal Police and state and territory police provide police record checks.

 Australia.gov.au does not send out tourist information or Australia packs but you can find out more about Australia on our site.
 For tourist information we suggest you also visit australia.com, Australia's official tourism website.

 Can I get my documents certified for an overseas government?

 Overseas governments sometimes need proof that Australian documents are genuine before they will accept them.
-The Department of Foreign Affairs and Trade can certify that a signature, stamp or seal on a document is genuine and stamp the document with an Authentication or Apostille.
+The Department of Foreign Affairs and Trade can certify that a signature, stamp or seal on a document is genuine and stamp the document with an Legalising Documents - authentication or apostille.